kashewknutt/owningC/README.md

 # owningC
-Learning and working in B
+Learning and working in C